Adoption of scientific knowledge and appropriate technologies is key to success: Dr. Ashraf

 What are major achievements of your chairmanship tenure?

-I worked on this mission with the objective that we should collaborate with technological advanced countries like China, Turkey, Iran and others.
+I worked on this mission with the knowledge that we should collaborate with technologically advanced countries like China, Turkey, Iran and others.
 We have joint venture projects with them in which they support major part of the project.
 Right now, we have 85 international projects with sharing of 1.5 billion rupees.

 Specifically, what projects you initiated for science popularization?

 We started National Talent Farming Scheme in year 2015, in which we provide scholarship for 300 students from remote background.
-It’s a two-part scheme, matric to intermediate – which is administrated by PSF, and then higher education – which will lead by Higher Education Commission.
+It’s a two-part scheme, matric to intermediate – which PSF is administrating, and then higher education – which is on part of Higher Education Commission.
 In its first part, matric students are inducted through a very tough and transparent system, and gradually they will be promoted to next part.
 Till today, we inducted 900 students in this project.

 We strengthened International linkages programs, previously there is only one Olympiad program where Pakistani students were taking part, but now PSF is supporting five programs.
-Alhamdolillah, our students are performing very well, there isn’t a single event where they didn’t win any prize or reward.
+Alhamdolillah, our students are performing very well, there isn’t a single event where they didn’t win any prize or reward on their knowledge base.

 We started first ever Science Popularizer Award along with Science Journalist Award.
 This will encourage other than scientist community to come forward for science popularization.
 And will help to bridge the gap of scientist and journalist community.
 Actually, I believe that a wholesome relationship of scientist and journalist will lead to popularize science in the society.

-At the same time, we strive hard to increase the number of visitors at (PMNH) now they are double as compared to 2015.
-There are new exhibits are installed at PMNH included fish and geology, we also renovated the building, now you feel it a live environment.
+At the same time, we strive hard to increase the number of visitors at (PMNH) now they are double in comparison to 2015.
+There are new exhibits are at PMNH that include fish and geology. we also renovated the building, now you feel it a live environment.

-PASTIC was also modernized and digitized.
-We started two very effective Public-Sector Development Programme (PSDP) projects, one titled “Women entrepreneurship in SAARC countries”, and other is “National Consortium of S&T libraries”.
+Modernization and digitization of PASTIC is also on its way.
+The two very effective Public-Sector Development Programme (PSDP) projects, are ongoing; one “Women entrepreneurship in SAARC countries”, and other is “National Consortium of S&T libraries”.
 Our objective is to convert conventional libraries into digital one, not only at our centers but across Pakistan.
 So that, we can revive the role of libraries in our study culture.